-You can migrate application workloads between OpenShift Container Platform 4.2 clusters with the Cluster Application Migration (CAM) tool.
+You can migrate application workloads from OpenShift Container Platform 4.2 to 4.4 with the Cluster Application Migration (CAM) tool.
 The CAM tool enables you to control the migration and to minimize application downtime.

 The CAM tool’s web console and API, based on Kubernetes Custom Resources, enable you to migrate stateful and stateless application workloads at the granularity of a namespace.

 The source and target clusters must have unrestricted network access to the replication repository.

 The cluster on which the Migration controller is installed must have unrestricted access to the other clusters.

 openshift namespace, the required versions of the images must be present on the target cluster.

 If the required images are not present, you must update the

 imagestreamtags references to use an available version that is compatible with your application.
 If the

 imagestreamtags cannot be updated, you can manually upload equivalent images to the application namespaces and update the applications to reference them.